 When focusing on guests that don’t pop around the “podcast circuit”, make sure they still have these key qualities to ensure they’ll provide engaging content.

 - Relevant – The guest should relate closely to your topic and the listener’s need.
-Don’t invite invite someone on the show just to have another voice.
+Don’t invite someone on the show just to have another voice.

 - Knowledgeable – Your guest needs to have something useful to say that’s applicable today.
 For instance, an investment podcast might bring on a mortgage broker to talk about the housing market.
 But if that mortgage broker retired 25 years ago, he probably doesn’t have the right kind of knowledge.